Software Supply Chain Security

 Read about SBOMs and regulations: the NIS2 Directive, the Cyber Resilience Act, and the US Executive Order on Improving the Nation’s Cybersecurity.

-There are several important use cases for an SBOM:
+There are several essential use cases for an SBOM:

 An SBOM helps organizations identify and manage vulnerabilities in their software supply chain by providing visibility into the components they use.
 It enables them to identify security risks and apply appropriate mitigations or updates.